The story of FiddleBop

 - Sunday Jazz at The Nag's Head On The Thames, Abingdon.

-And also many other live shows, of all kinds, and with the occasional guest musician.
+And we also played many other live shows, of all kinds, and with the occasional guest musician.
 On stages large and small, on haywagons, in street markets, at festivals, in sunshine and (thankfully not often) in pouring rain.
 In marquees and in gardens, at stately homes and universities, in pubs and in breweries, and even in a distillery.

-And the Jo-and-Dave duo began way back in the mists of time (a rainy day — geddit? — in summer 2004, actually).
+Further back still?
+The Jo-and-Dave duo began way back in the mists of time (a rainy day — geddit? — in summer 2004, actually).
 Dave Favis-Mortlock and Joanna Davies were camping near beautiful Poppit Sands in West Wales when they tried playing some jazz tunes together, on violin and guitar.
 It sounded good, so when they returned to Oxfordshire, they kept playing.

-1The name is ours alone, we think.
-Altho' there is an album called Fiddle Bop (by the Rhythm Rockers), also Fiddle Bop tunes by David Williams and Hardrock Gunter, and Fiddle-de-Bop by Lincoln Mayorga.
 And according to Merriam-Webster's Word Central, "to fiddlebop" can mean "to drop a musical instrument on the floor".
 Can that really be true?
 I mean, have you ever heard anyone actually say that?

 Next: some pics of FiddleBop